integrationsuperhero/techcon2020/Edge Application Manager/docs/register_edge_device.md

    }
    ```

 7. List all the MMS objects on the IEAM Hub.
-You should see a number of objects, possible with prefixes of other device names.
-Verify that there are no objects with out device name as a prefix.
+Verify that there are no objects with your device name as a prefix.
+You may see a number of objects, possibly with prefixes of other device names.
    ```
    hzn mms object list